 The Wood Science program has several core courses that all students, including dual majors, are required to take.
 These courses impart knowledge that helps graduates from our program demonstrate a general understanding of wood science and basic skills expected for the workforce.

 WSE 507/607-001 - Beginning Seminar

-Offered Fall and Spring terms, 1 credit
+Offered Spring term, 1 credit

 A seminar course where students focus on honing their public speaking and presentation skills by preparing seminars on various topics throughout the term.